wpilibsuite/frc-docs/source/docs/software/wpilib-tools/smartdashboard/test-mode-and-live-window/pid-tuning-with-smartdashboard.rst

 The F (feedforward) term is used for controlling velocity with a PID controller.

-You can find more information in Operating the robot with feedback from sensors.
+More information can be found at :ref:`docs/software/advanced-controls/controllers/pidcontroller:PID Control in WPILib`.